daniel-rusu/pods4k/immutable-arrays/README.md

 val arrays = ArrayList<ImmutableArray<String>>()
 arrays += names // auto-boxing due to generics

-// auto-boxing due as the immutable array is used as a generic receiver fun <T> T.genericExtensionFunction() {
+// auto-boxing because the immutable array is used as a generic receiver fun <T> T.genericExtensionFunction() {
-    ...
+    // ...
 }

 names.genericExtensionFunction()